Asset protection is a philosophy and way of life

 Am I an employee or a contractor?

 As a mere employee, you are usually low risk.
 It is generally your employer that gets sued.
-You operate a brick contracting business.
-All businesses are high risk.
+You operate a brick-contracting business.
+All businesses are at high risk.
 You are therefore the person straw.
 You and your business structure (perhaps a company as trustee of a family trust) have none or few assets.
-Your spouse operates a hairdressing saloon.
+Your spouse operates a hairdressing salon.
 But your spouse is smart, your spouse is just a mere employee.
 You (the person of straw) are the sole director of the company that operates the hairdressing saloon.

 Even when employees are on a “frolic of their own” the boss is still liable.
 The opposite is true for ‘independent contractors’.
 This is the difference between an employee and a contractor.
 There is also ‘in-betweens’.
 For example, a person on 100% commission is generally still an employee.
 But you need to look at the contract between the parties.
 What if your employer makes you get an ABN?
 If you have an “ABN” (Australian Business Number) then you ‘own’ a business – with all the risk of running a business.
 If you have an ABN you are likely to be a contractor – not an employee.